Buccaneer Bunny

 Plot

-In attempting to bury his treasure, Sam has unknowingly encroached on Bugs Bunny's domain, as Bugs happens to have his rabbit hole there.
+In the attempt to bury his treasure, Sam has unknowingly encroached on Bugs Bunny's domain, as Bugs happens to have his rabbit hole there.
 When Bugs asks him who he is, he responds in his typical way: "What's up, doc?!
 I ain't no doc!
 I'm a pirate!
 Sea-Goin' Sam, the blood-thirstiest, shoot-'em-first-iest, doggone worst-iest buccaneer has ever sailed the Spanish main!"

-Bugs then gets into crow's nest, which works like an elevator, but when Sam tries to use it, the crow's nest squishes him.
+Bugs then gets into the crow's nest, which works like an elevator, but when Sam tries to use it, the crow's nest squishes him.
 After popping back to normal, Sam orders Bugs to come down.
 Bugs mockingly tells him that the elevator is out of order and tosses him a rope.
-But when Sam climbs up the rope, the rope is now hanging on a pully, making Sam climb back down and slamming on the deck.
-For his next attempt, he tries to use a cannonball on a plank as a makeshift catapault, but it throws him right up into the bottom of the crow's nest.
+But when Sam climbs up the rope, the rope is now hanging on a pully, making Sam climb back down and hit the deck.
+For his next attempt, he tries to use a cannonball on a plank as a makeshift catapault, but it throws him up into the bottom of the crow's nest.
 In another gag that skirts the laws of physics, Bugs tells Sam he's going to jump, though he instead drops a convenient anvil over the side of the crow's nest—Sam catches it, and the anvil's momentum causes the entire ship (except for the crow's nest) to submerge.
 Sam mouths some apparent curses underwater, then tosses the anvil overboard and the ship resurfaces.

 When Bugs comes down to check on Sam, the latter proceeds to attack him with his sword, making Bugs mad that he's "sore again".
 Bugs crawls in a hatch in the ship's side, with Sam following with his sword: "Ooooh, I'll keelhaul you for this!".
 When he opens the board, he is blasted by a cannon.
 Bugs opens the hatch to Sam's left and calls: "Yoo-hoo!
 Mr. Pirate!".
 Sam opens that board and, again, gets blasted by a cannon.
 Bugs opens another hatch and calls: "Oh, uh, Redbeard!".
 Sam, trying to avoid getting blasted again, decides to open up the hatch with his sword from a safe distance.
-Suddenly, just as he opens that hatch, another hatch opens in his face and a cannon blasts him once more, much to his annoyance.
+Suddenly, just as he opens that hatch, another hatch opens in his face and a cannon blasts him once more.

 Finally, Sam raises the white flag in defeat; whereas Bugs turns to the audience, puts on an old-style ship captain's hat, and paraphrases John Paul Jones by saying: "I have not even begun to fight!", before laughing.